 With a trust, you are able to direct how your assets are distributed after your death similarly to what a will does but with certain benefits not afforded by a will.
-Remember a trust can only control property that is owned by the trust, so any assets that have not been transferred to the trust at the time of your death may not be included.
+Remember a trust can only control property that is owned by the trust and administered by the trustee, so any assets that have not been transferred to the trust at the time of your death may not be included.
 To avoid that, you should have a pour-over will to posthumously transfer any of your remaining assets into your trust.
-As an experienced estate planning attorney, Andrew Fesler will make sure you have a pour over will to work with your trust.
+As an experienced estate planning attorney, Andrew Fesler will make sure you have a pour-over will to work with your trust.

-Finally a trust keeps your information private.
+Finally, a trust keeps your information private.
 Since probate is a public process, anyone can access the information in your will.
-What your estate was valued at, what properties you owned, and who are your beneficiaries are all private with a trust.
+What your estate was valued at, what properties you owned, and who your beneficiaries are all private with a trust.

 Because there are different types of trusts, it’s helpful to be familiar with some of the types of trusts that can be created such as: